Installation and update

 TrueConf Web Manager is responsible for the operation of the TrueConf Server control panel, guest page, personal area, scheduler, web application (connecting to a conference through a browser via WebRTC).
 It also manages HTTPS settings.
 If this service is disabled, you will not be able to use the listed functions.

-TrueConf Server Manager is a manager for working with the Windows Registry and configuration files.
+TrueConf Server Manager — manages Windows registry and settings files.
 It is required for displaying certain data in the TrueConf Server control panel.

 trueconf — the main service, the server engine.
 It is responsible for the core functions of the video conferencing system: point-to-point calls, video conferences, messenger, etc.

-trueconf-db is the PostgreSQL database service.
-This database stores all the TrueConf Server data: chats, user lists, conferences, groups, web server settings, etc.
+trueconf-db is the database service.
+It stores all data for TrueConf Server, including chats, user lists, conferences, groups, web server settings, etc.

 trueconf-web is responsible for the control panel of TrueConf Server, the guest page, the personal area, the scheduler, the web application (WebRTC), and HTTPS settings.
 If this service is disabled, you will not be able to use the listed features.

-trueconf-manager is a manager for working with databases and configuration files.
-It is required to display certain data in the TrueConf Server control panel.
+trueconf-manager — a manager for handling databases and configuration files.
+It is required for displaying certain data in the TrueConf Server control panel.

-trueconf-php — this service is responsible for processing certain scripts.
-It is an internal system service.
+trueconf-php — this service is responsible for processing specific scripts and is an internal system service.

 Download and run the distributive to start the installation.
 The installation process will take not more than a minute.